WHERE TO EAT

 The yield grade measures the percentage of edible meat from a cow and is categorized into three grades: A, B, and C, with A being the highest.
 Meat quality is assessed based on four factors: marbling, meat color, firmness and texture, and fat distribution.

-Quality is graded on a scale from 1-5, with 5 being the highest.
+Quality is graded on a scale from 1 to 5, with 5 being the highest.
 Together, these criteria create up to 15 possible combinations for wagyu beef grading.

 Premium Japanese wagyu beef, packed into a box in four thick slabs.